robertkeizer/nomad/README.md

 ## Postgres DB
-We have a [postgresql example](https://git.archive.org/www/dwebcamp1), visible to archive.org folks.
-But the gist, aside from a CI/CD Variable/Secret `POSTGRESQL_PASSWORD`, is:
+We have a [postgresql example](https://git.archive.org/www/dwebcamp2019), visible to archive.org folks.
+But the gist, aside from a CI/CD Variable/Secret `POSTGRESQL_PASSWORD`, is below.

+_Keep in mind if you setup something like a database in a container, using a Persistent Volume (like below) you can get multiple containers each trying to write to your database backing store filesystem (one for production; one temporarily for production re-deploy "canary"; and similar 1 or 2 for every deployed branch (which is probably not what you want).
+So you might want to look into `NOMAD_VAR_COUNT` and `NOMAD_VAR_COUNT_CANARIES` in that case._

 `.gitlab-ci.yml`:
 ```yaml
 variables: